 In November 2023, the FASB issued Accounting Standards Update ("ASU") No. 2023-07, Improvements to Reportable Segment Disclosures ("ASU 2023-07").
 ASU 2023-07 is intended to improve reportable segment disclosures primarily through enhanced disclosure of reportable segment expenses and requires that a public entity that has a single reportable segment provide all the disclosures required by ASU 2023-07 and all existing segment disclosures in Topic 280.
 This ASU is effective for annual reporting periods beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 ASU 2023-07 is required to be applied retrospectively to all prior periods presented in the financial statements.
-The Company did not adopt any new accounting pronouncements has one reportable segment and is currently evaluating the impact that had a material effect ASU 2023-07 will have on its condensed consolidated financial statements during the three and nine months ended September 30, 2023. statements.
+The Company has one reportable segment and is currently evaluating the impact that ASU 2023-07 will have on its condensed consolidated financial statements.